 Want to sell more tees?
 We highly recommend promoting on your own channels.
-It can seem daunting, right?
-Especially if you’ve not run a pre-order T-shirt campaign before.
-So we’ve put together a series of tips to get you started.
-For everything from how to sell tees on Instagram, to how to shoot pics that’ll perform, we’ve got you covered.
+It can seem daunting – especially if you’ve not run a pre-order T-shirt campaign before.
+So we’ve put together a series of tips to get you started, for everything from how to sell tees on Instagram, to how to shoot pics that’ll perform.

 Aside from how, it can be tricky working out where is best to promote your campaign.
 You can check out the stats on where our sales come from here.
 But in short, while the vast majority of our orders come via Instagram (45%) we’d always advise using what you’re already comfortable with, and where you have the strongest network.
 We’ve pulled together a complete promo guide to help you along the way.
 Just keep scrolling.